Ecuador at the FIFA World Cup: World Cup record

 Although Ecuador has advanced past the group stage only once, nonetheless they have managed to win at least one match in each tournament they participated in.
 In three of the four World Cups Ecuador has played, they were coached by Colombian managers.

 2002 FIFA World Cup

 Ecuador qualified for their first FIFA World Cup by finishing second in the CONMEBOL qualification tournament, finishing ahead of Brazil.
 Ecuador were drawn into Group G, alongside Mexico, Italy, and Croatia.

-Ecuador made a losing World Cup debut against worldpowers Italy, falling 2–0 by courtesy of a Christian Vieri double.
+Ecuador made a losing World Cup debut against world powers Italy, falling 2–0 by courtesy of a Christian Vieri double.
 Their next match against Mexico went better, but ended in their 2–1 defeat.
 Agustín Delgado scored for Ecuador's first ever World Cup goal and put them ahead, but goals from Jared Borgetti and Gerardo Torrado canceled the early strike and effectively eliminated them from the tournament.
 A second-half goal from Édison Méndez did seal a 1–0 consolation win in the final match against Croatia.
 Although they finished the tournament last in their group, they managed to eliminate Croatia, previous third-place in 1998 World Cup, from the competition.